SCOREC/meshFields/docs/addingShapeFunctionsForOmegah.md

 ### Vertex-Ordering Correction

-Omega\_h numbers vertices and edges within a simplex differently from the meshFields canonical ordering used by the shape functions.
+Omega\_h numbers vertices and edges within a simplex differently from the MeshFields canonical ordering used by the shape functions.
 The existing linear-triangle and linear-tetrahedron mappings correct for this with a cyclic rotation.